-St Clare's, Oxford recognises its responsibility for safeguarding and promoting the welfare of Children.
+St. Clare's, Oxford recognises its moral and statutory responsibility for safeguarding and promoting the welfare of Children.
 We seek to establish a safe and nurturing environment free from discrimination or bullying.

-This policy applies to the whole of St Clare's workforce including volunteers and governors.
+This policy applies to the whole of St. Clare's workforce including volunteers and governors.